Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Instead of taking the track, we continued following the trail that unwinds beside the lake.
 At the next bifurcation, we went right, and we were soon in front of an impressive waterfall: the Cascada de Ratera

 From there, we followed the taxis’ track until taking another detour to the Mirador de l’Estany.
-The views from this lookout were a perfect postcard of the Sant Maurici lake and the Encantats mountains.
+The views from this lookout were a perfect postcard of the Sant Maurici Lake and the Encantats mountains.

 Once in the Amitges hut, we took some time to rest and explore the lakes around.